 The Authority continues to see the capital reserves as a measure of success and security.
-Due to increased revenues and decreased capital spending in FY 2016, over \$400,000 was added to our capital reserves.
-In future budgets, the goal is to increase or at least maintain these reserves at the present level.
-However, due to the Authority's limited ability to incur additional debt, all expenditures for capital improvements will be funded through operating revenues and/or the reserves for at least the next 5 years.
+This fund is currently over \$8 million.
+Due to the Authority's limited ability to incur additional debt, all expenditures for capital improvements will be funded through operating revenues and/or the reserves for at least the next 5 years.